SAP/ui5-linter/README.md

 ### Configuration Options

 - **ignores**: This option allows you to define glob patterns to ignore specific files or directories during linting.
 Patterns are relative to the root of the project.
 You can also un-ignore specific files by using the `!` prefix.
-The order of the patterns matters—later patterns can override earlier ones.
+The order of the patterns matters; later patterns override earlier ones.

 Example:
 ```js